lfricken/ti/coup/readme.md

 ## AGENT POWERS LIST
 1. Commander: Take 3 fleets from the fleet deck.
 Put them on top or bottom in any order, keep one.
-1. Strike:  Take influence from a planet your fleet orbits (no voting)
+1. Assassin:  Take an influence from a planet one of your fleets orbit
-1. Mole: Block assassination
+1. Decoy: Block assassination
 1. Saboteur: Examine any deployed fleet.
 You may force the owning player to: discard it and replace it with the top fleet deck card
 1. Investigator: Pick a player with Agents.
 Examine a random one of theirs, and draw a new agent from the deck.
 Choose one for them to keep and one to discard.